Kowhaiwhai patterns, as well as being decorative, reveal many stories.

-The mother holding the child reminds us that we must aroha ki te rawa kore, care for the poor and vulnerable.
+Manaakitanga – Care – The mother holding the child reminds us that we must show care for those who are vulnerable and in need of our help, aroha ki te rawa kore.

-The mountain central to the image symbolises Mt Carmel and the six barbs are for our six houses – Alexandra, Cecila Maher, Justine, Kelly, McAuley and Pompallier.
+The mountain central to the image symbolises Mt Carmel and the six barbs are for our six houses – Alexandra, Cecilia Maher, Justine, Kelly, McAuley and Pompallier.

 Use of the Kowhaiwhai